DataDog/documentation/content/en/real_user_monitoring/error_tracking/custom_grouping.md

 ## Overview

-Error Tracking intelligently groups similar errors into issues with a default strategy.
+[Error Tracking][4] intelligently groups similar errors into issues with a default strategy.
 By using _custom fingerprinting_, you can gain full control over the grouping decision and customize the grouping behavior for your Real User Monitoring (RUM) errors.

 Provide an `error.fingerprint` attribute that Error Tracking can use to group RUM errors into issues.
 While the value of the `error.fingerprint` attribute does not have any particular format or requirement, the content must be a string.